-- 30 % is mainly composed of Korean, Japanese brands, a small part for European and American Brands.
+- 30 % is mainly composed of Korean, and Japanese brands, and a small part of European and American Brands.

-- 27% by Chinese brand for hair growth, starting from 1928, mainly concentrates on Chinese medicine ingredients;
+- 27% by Chinese brands for hair growth, starting from 1928, mainly concentrates on Chinese medicine ingredients;

 - 25% Procter& Gamble, giant in the fast-moving consumer groups market, for the hair growth product;

 - 18% by Unilever, a giant in the fast-moving consumer groups market, recently seek the opportunity of hair growth;